Meet our Therapists

-Self esteem issues, Imposter Syndrome, Time Management skills, Social anxiety and OCD
+Self esteem issues, Imposter Syndrome, Time Management skills, Social anxiety and ADHD

 CBT, Mindfulness, Narrative Therapy and Positive Psychology

 Risa Williams (LMFT 89984) is a clinical therapist specializing in anxiety and stress reduction with a Master's in Clinical Psychology from Antioch University and a Master's in Fine Arts from New York University: Tisch School of the Arts.
 She utilizes Cognitive Behavioral Therapy, mindfulness, meditation, goal-setting, Narrative Therapy and Positive Psychology techniques to help clients rework negative thought patterns into more positive ones.
 She believes that even the smallest mental changes made consistently toward positivity can have a big overall impact on your life.
 She is also a professor at Pepperdine University and Woodbury University, a writer and book author, and leads stress reduction workshops in Los Angeles.
 She enjoys working with creative clients who are motivated to make positive changes to their lives.